 Nimbus Platform is a task management tool that will boost productivity and improve communication capabilities among your teammates and departments.
 It has proven its efficiency for managing individual and group tasks and maintaining proper collaboration among all departments, employees and management.

 Nimbus Platform offers plenty of useful features and integrations for companies of any kind.
-For example, you can try Nimbus Clarity — a tool for visual communication where you can simply record your screen and turn on a web camera with a mic to present new ideas, share feedback or discuss the daily agenda.
+For example, you can try Nimbus Capture — a tool for visual communication where you can simply record your screen and turn on a web camera with a mic to present new ideas, share feedback or discuss the daily agenda.

 Nimbus Platform also has Super Documents to gather and store all necessary data.
 You can upload files of all formats there, from calendar reminders to audio messages and videos.
 You can send video and audio recordings to share feedback conveniently and quickly.